Bay Essential Oil

 Bay Essential Oil is what gives "Bay Rum" its distinctive aroma.
 (See AromaWeb's Bay Rum Diffuser Blend and Room Mist Recipe).

-Masculine and spicy, Bay Oil is a warming oil that is a favorite during Fall and Winter.
+Masculine and spicy, Bay Essential Oil is a warming oil that is a favorite during Fall and Winter.
 It stimulates circulation, and when used safely in low dilution, may be helpful in massage blends and to encourage healing of sprains and strains.

 For more information about Bay Oil, read the details shown below including the safety information.

-General Safety Information: Do not take any essential oils internally without consultation from a qualified aromatherapy practitioner.
-Do not apply undiluted essential oils, absolutes, CO2s or other concentrated essences onto the skin.
-If you are pregnant, epileptic, have liver damage, have cancer, or have any other medical problem, use essential oils only under the proper guidance of a qualified aromatherapy practitioner.
-Use extreme caution when using oils with children and give children only the gentlest oils at extremely low doses.
-It is safest to consult a qualified aromatherapy practitioner before using essential oils with children.
-A skin patch test should be conducted prior to using an essential oil that you've never used before.
-Instructions on conducting a skin patch test and more safety information can be found by visiting the Essential Oil Safety Information page.
-For very in-depth information on essential oil safety issues, read Essential Oil Safety by Robert Tisserand and Rodney Young.
+Do not take any oils internally and do not apply undiluted essential oils, absolutes, CO2s or other concentrated essences onto the skin without advanced essential oil knowledge or consultation from a qualified aromatherapy practitioner.
+For general dilution information, read AromaWeb's Guide to Diluting Essential Oils.
+If you are pregnant, epileptic, have liver damage, have cancer, or have any other medical problem, use oils only under the proper guidance of a qualified aromatherapy practitioner.
+Use extreme caution when using oils with children and be sure to first read the recommended dilution ratios for children.
+Consult a qualified aromatherapy practitioner before using oils with children, the elderly, if you have medical issues or are taking medications.
+Before using this or any essential oil, carefully read AromaWeb's Essential Oil Safety Information page.
+For in-depth information on oil safety issues, read Essential Oil Safety by Robert Tisserand and Rodney Young.